RestoreMonarchyPlugins/UnturnedDocumentation/Plugin Development/harmony.md

 Have you ever wanted to create a plugin but couldn’t do it without changing Unturned's code?
 Or maybe you wanted to fix someone else's plugin?
 There’s a solution for that!
 You can edit anyone's code directly from your own plugin using [Harmony](https://github.com/pardeike/Harmony).

 In this guide, I'll show you how to use Harmony.
-At the end, you can download a free example plugin that demonstrates best practices.
-It makes zombies ignore you completely when you're vanished!
+We will try to stop animals from doing any damage.
+In the end, you can also download a free example plugin that demonstrates best practices.
+It makes zombies ignore you completely when you've vanished (`/vanish`)!

 # Harmony Documentation